amitrathod101/k8snw_istio/README.md

 >*Octant* - https://github.com/vmware-tanzu/octant

 With that let's start octant and look at the services and pods coming up.
+I would recommend using a new Terminal Tab or a Window for this.

 On Windows, you can use